backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/DVA - Question Areas.md

 - **Amazon Inspector** is an **automated security assessment service** that helps improve the security and compliance of applications deployed on AWS.
 	- Amazon Inspector automatically *assesses applications for exposure, vulnerabilities, and deviations from best practices*.
+	- **EC2 instances**.

 - **AWS Cloud9** is an integrated development environment, or **IDE** on the **web**.
+- Rotate access keys periodically.

+> [!question]- An organisation has encrypted a large quantity of data.
+To protect their data encryption keys they are planning to use envelope encryption.
+Which of the following processes is a correct implementation of envelope encryption?
+> Encrypt plaintext data with a data key and then *encrypt the data key with a top-level **plaintext** master key*.
+> ---
+> *Envelope encryption* is the practice of *encrypting plaintext data with a data key*, and *then encrypting the data key under another key*.
+>
+- If you have *resources that are running inside AWS* that need programmatic access to various AWS services, then the best practice is always to use *IAM roles*.
+	- However, *applications running outside* of an AWS environment will need access keys for *programmatic access* to AWS resources.
+- *SNS* also for *mobile notifications*.
+- Stage variables are a API Gateway concept.
+- *Memcached* **multithreaded** event-based key/value cache store.
+	- Multiple cores.
+- Lambda @edge is used for low latency

+- For **pagination** so that the CLI doesn't time out if there are a lot of items we use `--page-size` and `--max-items`